 This is the title, without the question marks, of a fascinating BBC program which aired on PBS (please support public television!) on 4/3/2013.
-I have provided the link for the actual program below.

 The origin of the link between calorie restriction and longevity probably originated in the United States, during the great depression.
 It was found that between 1929 and 1933, the average age of the population increased by six years!

 Further studies, mainly in mice, has shown that calorie restriction resulted in significant increase in the age of the mice (equivalent to 120 years in humans).

 Mr. Mosely also met a CRONI (a person on a calorie restriction but with optimal nutrition).
 Out of necessity, such a diet is very high in fruits and vegetables.
 Both the CRONI and Michael had their blood drawn which showed a much higher level of IGF-1, glucose (borderline diabetic) and cholesterol in Michael’s blood compared to the CRONI.

 It was suggested by the researcher, Mr. Luigi Fontana at Washington University School of Medicine, for Michael to fast for 3 days to reverse the effects of his diet.
 Surprisingly, after the fast, Michael’s IGF-1, glucose, and cholesterol levels had all normalized.